ajp14d/tacobell-/README.txt

 - Hunter Davis: Parsing

 How to Compile:
-- Using the Makefile
+- Using the Makefile, type 'make'.
+The executable will be named
-- type make

 How to clean:
 -make clean